lakejs/lake-docs/reference/nodes.md

 * Return value:

-  The rendered text content if the `value` is not given, `this` object if not.
+  The rendered text content if the `value` is not given. `this` object if not.

 Example: